 Address: Roppongi Hills Mori Tower, 6-10-1 Roppongi, Minato-ku, Tokyo, Japan

-Another great place to view art in Tokyo is the Mori Art Museum, also in the Roppongi neighborhood.
+Another great place to view art in Tokyo is the Mori Art Museum, which is also in the Roppongi neighborhood.
 Founded by the real estate developer Minoru Mori, who designed the building, this museum primarily features contemporary art of Japanese and East Asian origins.

 The Mori Art Museum also hosts courses and workshops for artists to learn, including the possibility of following them online.
-Don’t forget to also check out their rooftop Skydeck and indoor panoramic view – another benefit of being located in one of the most prominent skyscrapers in Tokyo!
+Don’t forget also to check out their rooftop Skydeck and indoor panoramic view – another benefit of being located in one of the most prominent skyscrapers in Tokyo!

 19. Ghibli Museum

 Address: 1 Chome-1-83 Shimorenjaku, Mitaka, Tokyo 181-0013, Japan

 Animation fans will surely recognize Ghibli Studios as a pop culture staple.
 This famous studio that created Totoro and Spirited Away is based in Tokyo, and the Ghibli Museum is where you can see all of their work showcased.